syncwavedev/syncwave/README.md

 If you have questions or need assistance, you can:

 - Ask in our [GitHub Discussions](https://github.com/syncwavedev/syncwave/discussions)
-- Join our Discord server SyncWave for real-time support
+- Join our Discord server Syncwave for real-time support
 - File an [issue on GitHub](https://github.com/syncwavedev/syncwave/issues) to report problems

 ## Alternatives